jonalexander/frederick-bouldering-v2/notes.md

 LANDING --
+  * login or sign up -- takes you to another page then brings you back to index

-  - list of main areas
+  - list of all main areas
-  - news
-  - login
-  - sign up
+  - list of latest problems (link to view all --> list of all problems sorted by area)

 go to main areas